python/cpython/Doc/library/sys.monitoring.rst

 More events may be added in the future.

-These events are attributes of the `:mod:sys.monitoring.events` namespace.
+These events are attributes of the :mod:`sys.monitoring.events` namespace.
 Each event is represented as a power-of-2 integer constant.
 To define a set of events, simply bitwise or the individual events together.
 For example, to specify both ``PY_RETURN`` and ``PY_START`` events, use the